 b) when the LMF is involved, network-based operation or network-assisted operation for ranging and sidelink positioning is used and the LMF determines the located UE selection is performed by the target UE (see clause 6.4.2.1.3).

-The target UE can consider capabilities of the candidate located UE(s) if available (i.e., by exchanging SLPP message as specified in 3GPP TS 38.355 [12], or local configuration).
+The target UE can consider capabilities of the candidate located UE(s) if available (i.e., by exchanging SLPP message as specified in 3GPP TS 38.355 [12], or from local configuration).
 How to use that information for the located UE selection is up to implementation.

 6.4.2.1.2 Target UE selecting located UE for UE-only operation